 In addition, if you are using the OpenGL video driver, you will need to install the appropriate OpenGL drivers for your Operating System graphics board because libGLU.so and other OpenGL libraries are not included in the AppImage.

-Using AppImage means you can't have the installation folder and work on the files.
+Using AppImage means you do not have the installation folder and work on the files.
 To unpack the AppImage and get its structure in folders and files see Managing AppImage To create, edit and manage appimages see Build the CinGG.AppImage from scratch.